Life

 2019, and a move towards full-time training yielded a significant breakthrough for The Highland Oak as he successfully qualified for the WSM final, finishing 7th, in Bradenton, Florida, alongside his brother, Tom, who placed 5th.
 The pair were the first brothers to ever reach the final at WSM.
 At Britain’s that year, a contest where Luke has often struggled, he equalled his best placing of 4th.

 2020 brought Luke’s first podium finish at BSM.
-He placed 3rd, behind brother, Tom and winner Adam Bishop (ENG).
-Disappointment at World’s was short-lived, however as 2021 proved to be Luke’s breakthrough year, despite being 36.
-Wins at Europe’s Strongest Man and the Giants Live World Tour Finals, in front of a Scottish crowd in Glasgow, were backed-up by another 7th place in the World’s Strongest Man final, whilst Tom lifted the winner’s trophy.
+He placed 3rd behind his brother, Tom, and winner Adam Bishop (ENG).
+Disappointment at World’s was short-lived, however, as 2021 proved to be Luke’s breakthrough year, despite being 36.
+Wins at Europe’s Strongest Man and the Giants Live World Tour Finals, in front of a Scottish crowd in Glasgow, were backed up by another 7th place in the World’s Strongest Man final, whilst Tom lifted the winner’s trophy.
+That same year, Luke established a British record in the log press, successfully completing a 221kg/487lb lift at WUS’s “Feats of Strength” showcase.

 Best Title